|

 Why?

-It blinds me and everything else then becomes pink, it’s a secret government weapon?
+It blinds me and everything else then becomes pink, its a secret

 Wow!